VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   # The aggregated stats is sent to remote storage once per interval.
   interval: 1m

+  # staleness_interval is interval after which the series state will be cleared if no samples have been sent during it.
+  # The parameter is only relevant for outputs: total, increase and histogram_bucket.
+  staleness_interval: 2m

   # without is an optional list of labels, which must be removed from the output aggregation.
   # See https://docs.victoriametrics.com/stream-aggregation.html#aggregating-by-labels
   without: [instance]